Homework 10: Repeating Actions and the DOM

 loops and functions in JavaScript.
 This assignment turns our

-focus to writing for
+focus to writing for statements and interacting with

 the DOM.